cppdev0000/cryptolog/readme.md

 - Account service (account management and login capability)
 - Transactions service (managing crypto transactions)
-- API gateway (WIP)
+- API gateway (Based on Ocelot)
 - RabbitMQ (event bus to communicate between the account and transaction services)
 - MySQL (DB for each service)
 - Redis (for caching latest prices to avoid multiple round trips to external provider)
 - Angular client.
 See bottom for screenshots

-The components with dashed borders are infrastructure components that can be stood up with the docker compose file docker-compose-i.yml.
+There are two docker compose files included.
+The first, "docker-compose-i.yml", brings up an instance of MySQL, RabbitMQ, and Redis.
+The second, "docker-compose.yml" brings up the API Gateway, Account service, and Transactions services.

 ## Nuget packages
 - Pomelo MySQL